-All students enrolled for three or more semester hours on campus pay a Maintenance Fee.
-Currently, the Maintenance Fee is \$1.00 for three or more credits taken on campus.
+All students enrolled for classes on the main DCC campus pay a Maintenance Fee.
+The Maintenance Fee is \$0.50 per credit hour for classes taken on campus, effective Fall Semester 2012.
 Monies are used to maintain College parking lots.
 Please note that fees are subject to change.
 Contact the Admissions Office at 434.797.8467 for the current cost.